rancher/docs/content/rancher/v2.x/en/admin-settings/feature-flags/_index.md

 {{% tabs %}}
 {{% tab "HA Install" %}}
-When installing Rancher with a Helm chart, use the `--features` option:
+When installing Rancher with a Helm chart, use the `--features` option.
+In the below example, two features are enabled by passing the feature flag names names in a comma separated list:
 ```
 helm install rancher-latest/rancher \
   --name rancher \
   --namespace cattle-system \
   --set hostname=rancher.my.org \
   --set 'extraEnv[0].name=CATTLE_FEATURES' # Available as of v2.3.0
-  --set 'extraEnv[0].value=<FEATURE-NAME1>=true,<FEATURE-NAME2>=true' # Available as of v2.3.0
+  --set 'extraEnv[0].value=<FEATURE-FLAG-NAME-1>=true,<FEATURE-FLAG-NAME-2>=true' # Available as of v2.3.0
 ```

 ### Rendering the Helm Chart for Air Gap Installations

 For an air gap installation of Rancher, you need to add a Helm chart repository and render a Helm template before installing Rancher with Helm.
 For details, refer to the [air gap installation documentation.]({{<baseurl>}}/rancher/v2.x/en/installation/air-gap/install-rancher)

-Here is an example of a command for passing in the feature flag options when rendering the Helm template:
+Here is an example of a command for passing in the feature flag names when rendering the Helm template.
+In the below example, two features are enabled by passing the feature flag names in a comma separated list:
 ```
 helm template ./rancher-<VERSION>.tgz --output-dir . \
   --name rancher \